sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 This state is reached from INIT state, upon `systemctl start`, if set_owner = kube and either of the following is true
   * The fallback_to_local == false, so it transitons to KUBE_READY state <br/>
   OR
-  * The kube_mode != none, implying kube is pending deployment.
-So even with fallback set, go to KUBE_READY.
+  * The kube_mode != none, implying kube is either pending deployment or just exited.
+So even with fallback set, go to KUBE_READY, as kube is most likely ready to deploy.

 The feature remains in this state until
   * kube deploys the container, which transitions it to KUBE_RUNNING state.<br/>